| Internet-Draft | Mission Harness | August 2026 |

 When a Mission becomes non-active, the harness MUST mark cached connections associated with that Mission unusable for new governed work.
 If the cache can safely close or revoke them, it SHOULD do so.¶

 On any stop event (Section 13), the harness MUST also mark unusable any runtime permit and single-use decision identifier ([I-D.draft-mcguinness-mission-runtime]) it holds for the affected Mission.
-A fresh PDP decision is REQUIRED after any non-active interval; the harness MUST NOT dispatch a consequential action on a permit obtained before that interval.¶
+A fresh PDP decision is REQUIRED after any non-active interval.
+The harness MUST NOT dispatch a consequential action on a permit obtained before that interval.¶

 A cached credential, tool connection, or connector handle used for governed work MUST be keyed by at least:¶